adamBirenbaum/adamBirenbaum.com/content/home/about.md

 # Biography

-Adam Birenbaum works part-time developing buisiness intelligence software for Kennedy Communications and is a mechanical engineering student at the University of Wisconsin-Platteville.
+I recently graduated from the University of Wisconsin-Platteville with a mechanical engineering degree.
+I enjoy making little web applications of anything that interests me and this is where they live.